yixianwang/yixian-site/content/notes/interview_self_introduction.md

 And my project is aim to basic decompose the whole architecture into MicroService.
 And to enhance the scalability and flexibility of the whole system.

-I am in charge of the order functionality for this project.
+I am in charge of the order functionality for this project, including order trending service, real-time order analysis service, and promotion analysis service.
 The order functionalities basically is handle like the order data on different dimensions for analysis purpose.

-Order functionality contains.
-For example, the order trending MS, handles the order trending data over time in (daily, weekly, monthly, and so on). and order real-time MS, during some sales event, it handles real-time ordering data.
-Discount and promotion MS, handles the promotions data tracking revenue and customer retention rate improvements.
+the order trending MS, it handles the order trending data over time in (daily, weekly, monthly, and so on). and order real-time MS, like during some sales event, it handles real-time ordering data. and promotion MS, it handles the data like the revenue and customer retention rate improvement and so on.
 It also contains report service that will generate comprehensive report.

 This whole architecture shape basically enhance the whole systems’ scalability, flexibility, and maintainability.